Formula Three: Championships and series

-Until the launch of the FIA Formula 3 Championship in 2019, there had never been a World Championship for Formula Three.
+Until the launch of the FIA Formula 3 Championship in 2019, there had never been a global championship for Formula Three.
 In the 1970s and into the 1980s the European Formula Three Championship and British Formula 3 Championship (once one series had emerged from the competing British series in the 1970s) were the most prominent, with a number of future Formula One champions coming from them.
 France, Germany, and Italy also had important Formula Three series, but interest in these was originally subsidiary to national formulae - Formula Renault in France and Formula Super Vee in Germany.
 These nations eventually drifted towards Formula Three.
 The Italian series tended to attract older drivers who moved straight across from karting whereas in other nations drivers typically graduated to F3 after a couple of years in minor categories.
 The European series died out in the mid-1980s and the national series became correspondingly more important.
 For 2003, French and German F3, both suffering from a lack of competitive entrants, merged to recreate the Formula 3 Euro Series.

-Brazil's SudAm Formula Three Championship, which now has the most powerful engine of all Formula Three series, was known for producing excellent drivers who polished their skills in the British Formula 3 championship.
-Perhaps the most curious of all was the small All-Japan Formula Three Championship.
-Although few drivers spent a significant amount of time there, future stars such as Ralf Schumacher and Jacques Villeneuve scored victories there.
-An Asian series was established in 2001 and grew to produce past A1 drivers for Indonesia and Australia.
+The SudAm Formula Three Championship uses the most powerful engines among all global Formula Three series.
+Historically, the championship was recognized for developing drivers who later transitioned to the British Formula 3 Championship to further refine their skills.
+In East Asia, the All-Japan Formula Three Championship served as a notable competitive circuit; while few international drivers spent a significant amount of time there, future Formula One drivers such as Ralf Schumacher and Jacques Villeneuve achieved victories there.
+Additionally, an Asian F3 series was established in 2001, eventually producing drivers who competed for Indonesia and Australia in the A1 Grand Prix.